Manipulating Bell nonlocality and entanglement in polarized electron-positron annihilation: Theoretical setup

 with $\eta =\gamma_\psi^2\sin^2 2\phi + \cos^2 2\phi$.
 Eq.~\eqref{eq:XparaPT2} corresponds to a special case of the X-state with vanishing polarization ($\vec{B}^\pm=\vec{0}$), known as a Bell diagonal state (BDS).
+Under the case of unpolarized lepton beams Eqs. \eqref{eq:XparaPL1}, \eqref{eq:XparaPL2}, and \eqref{eq:XparaPT1} are also reduced to BDS, as found in literature \cite{Wu:2024asu}.
 A local choice of basis allows such state to be expressed as a convex combination of the four maximally entangled Bell states \cite{Bennett:1996gf},